 When I just rushed through the questions and if I got most of them right I was okay with that.
 But, that didn’t help me pass the exam.
 Go for 100% when you take practice exams.

 Since I failed my exam the first time, I did something different the second time around when taking practice questions.
 I focused on the right answers.
 I made sure that the ones I got wrong were practiced again 4-5 times.
 Sounds like a lot?

 It’s not.
 Because I had to make sure it was right.

-Tip #1 again – review insurance adjuster course and save a week before the adjuster exam to only take practice questions.
+Tip #1 again – review the insurance adjuster course and save a week before the adjuster exam to only take practice questions.

 Practice Questions for the Win… (Proof)